rinaxosman/neural_ir_system/README.md

 | P@10       | 0.066             | 0.1073           |

 USE outperformed BERT on both MAP and P@10.
 Even though BERT is stronger in some large scale or fine tuned settings, USE had faster results and better semantic matching on this task.

+## 🔍 Summary

+The 2nd variation of model 1 using MPNet embeddings (`multi-qa-mpnet-base-dot-v1`) achieved the **highest MAP@100 and P@10**, showing major improvement over the original SBERT and USE models.
+Despite being pretrained similarly to BERT, this model is optimized for dense retrieval tasks and showed better precision in ranking relevant documents.

 ---